HAIR+NAILS Art Gallery

 It was important for them to have a brand consistent online presence that allowed them to measure the success of their promotional efforts and gauge the gallery's visibility and impact when applying for grants and art fairs.

 IDEATING THE SOLUTION

 I maintained elements of their offbeat brand while also creating a polished identity to complement a more clear and accessible website.

 By customizing the WordPress Content-Management-System, I created an easy and maintainable process for keeping their website and messaging current.

-We built on their loyal local community and expanded their market reach.
-In September 2019, they represented their artists at the Chicago Invitational Presented by NADA.
+We built on their loyal local audience in the community and expanded their market reach.
+Starting in September of 2019, they represent their artists at the Chicago Invitational Presented by NADA each year.